Not everyone wants to get jacked when they work out. If you’re looking to get trim and toned rather than sculpted, read on.

 There is no way to only burn fat on your arms.

 It would be lovely, wouldn’t it?
 To exercise an area of your body and burn fat from that area at the same time.

 This idea, called spot reduction, is quite prevalent.
 But the sad truth is, it is a myth.
 And here’s why 👇

-Unlike toning muscle, where you can target specific areas, burning fat affects the whole body at once.
-This is because of how your body uses fat: Excess fat is stored around the body in bundles called triglycerides.
+This is because of how your body uses fat: excess fat is stored around the body in bundles called triglycerides.
 Then, when your muscles need energy, they burn the fatty acids stored in these triglyceride deposits.